Boronia falcifolia: Taxonomy and naming

 Boronia falcifolia was first formally described in 1837 by Stephan Endlicher from an unpublished manuscript of Allan Cunningham and the description was published in Enumeratio plantarum quas in Novae Hollandiae ora austro-occidentali ad fluvium Cygnorum et in sinu Regis Georgii collegit Carolus Liber Baro de Hügel.
 Cunningham's handwriting was difficult to read and Endlicher transcribed the name as Boronia paleifolia.
 George Bentham noted the error in Flora Australiensis and changed the name to B. falcifolia.
-The specific epithet (falcifolia) is derived from the Latin words falx meaning "sickle" or "scythe" and folia meaning "leaves", referring to the curved leaflets of this boronia.
+The specific epithet (falcifolia) is derived from the Latin words falx meaning "sickle" and folium meaning "leaf", referring to the curved leaflets of this boronia.

 Distribution and habitat

 Wallum boronia grows in wallum and heath in deep, sandy soil and sometimes in woodland.
 It is found in near-coastal area between Littabella National Park in Queensland and Myall Lakes National Park in New South Wales.